 Food and Fund Drives

-- Responsible for managing traditional and virtual food and fund drive activities in partnership with community entities, and collaborating internally with teams and departments to facilitate successful event logistics.
+Responsible for managing traditional and virtual fund drive activities and assisting in food drives in partnership with community entities and collaborating internally with teams and departments to facilitate successful event logistics.

-- Define annual drive goals, strategies, timeline, budget, promotions, and recognition opportunities.
+- Assist in defining annual fund drive goals, strategies, timeline, budget, promotions, and recognition opportunities focused on participation f rom corporate and community support in fund drives.

-- Manage the virtual food drive web-based environment to capture financial donations.
+- Manage the virtual food and fund drive web-based environment to capture f inancial donations.

 - Identify, engage and provide excellent customer service and support to food/fund drive partners.

-- Work cooperatively with Operations team to facilitate food/fund drive logistics, and Programs team for statewide food distribution.
+- Work cooperatively with Operations and Volunteer Programs teams to facilitate food/fund drive

 - Identify new organizations, corporate and civic engagement opportunities to advance the work of The Idaho Foodbank in communities statewide.